kaustubhhakim/atmodeller/README.md

 [![Python package](https://github.com/ExPlanetology/atmodeller/actions/workflows/python-package.yml/badge.svg)](https://github.com/ExPlanetology/atmodeller/actions/workflows/python-package.yml)

 ## About
-Atmodeller is a Python package that leverages [Google JAX](https://jax.readthedocs.io/en/latest/index.html) to compute the partitioning of volatiles between a planetary atmosphere and its rocky interior.
+Atmodeller is a Python package that leverages [JAX](https://jax.readthedocs.io/en/latest/index.html) to compute the partitioning of volatiles between a planetary atmosphere and its rocky interior.
 It is released under The GNU General Public License v3.0 or later.

 ## Citation

 If you use Atmodeller please cite (prior to manuscript submission, check back to see if this reference has been updated):

 - Bower, D.J, Thompson, M. A., Tian, M., and Sossi P.A.
-(2025), Diversity of rocky planet atmospheres in the C-H-O-N-S-Cl system with interior dissolution, The Astrophysical Journal, to be submitted.
+(2025), Diversity of rocky planet atmospheres in the C-H-O-N-S-Cl system with interior dissolution, non-ideality and condensation, The Astrophysical Journal, to be submitted.

 ## Development